C2DH/ranketwo/_units/social-media-historians.de.md

 og:
   description: How historians can benefit from integrating social media in teaching and research
 ---
-Curated by Stefania Scagliola, Jordan Ricker and Emmanuel Decker

 Lesson on how to deal with the abundance of digital born data, with regard to research, reaching out to audiences, teaching, and preservation strategies, using social media as a case study.

 <!-- more -->